Direct-from-blood multiplex PCR targeting over 95% of sepsis-causing pathogens

 Michael Locke, Head of Regulatory Affairs & Quality Management

-Mr. Locke has been in the invitro diagnostic medical device sector for 20+ years, has held senior level management positions, as a Global Director of Regulatory Affairs, Quality Management & Clinical Affairs.
-At Safeguard, Mr. Locke is responsible for Regulatory Affairs and Quality Compliance with his extensive experience in global regulations/standards to include MDD/IVDD, MDR/IVDR, US FDA CFR, CMDR/CMDCAS, ISO and post Brexit UK regulations.
+Michael Locke has been in the IVD medical device sector for 20+ years, has held senior level management positions, as a Global Director of Regulatory Affairs, Quality Management & Clinical Affairs.
+Michael is responsible for Regulatory Affairs and Quality Compliance with his extensive experience in global regulations/standards to include MDD/IVDD, MDR/IVDR, US FDA CFR, CMDR/CMDCAS, ISO and UKCA.

 Scientific Advisory Board